Ekenc/Project4/README.md

-# Predicting Changes in Glaciers Mass And Sea Level
+# Predicting Changes in Glacier Mass And Sea Level

 ## Project Description